astropy/astropy-APEs/APE_Black_Formatting.rst

    * Add a CI check that runs ``black --check`` on the whole code base, failing if it meets a violation
-   * Allow for the Black CI bot to fix formatting errors via documented single line comments.
-This is an opt-in step which could be used by maintainers to fix errors prior to merging.
-Having such an option available could lower the barrier for new contributors.
+   * Document the process for using the pre-commit CI bot to fix formatting errors via single line comments.
+This is an opt-in step which can be used by maintainers to fix errors prior to merging.

 4. Reformatting Astropy's code.
 This will be done on a subpackage-by-subpackage basis over a transition period.
 The process for each subpackage to be